SubwaySniffers/JessyKDM/README.md

 Even worse than my mispelled name, is  the fact that I'm british 😮

+Now as for conditions, I have ADHD, and am autistic (the one that makes you smart, not the one that makes you bite your tongue when you piss or sum).

 ### Coding capabilities

 I'd say I'm quite mediocre at coding, even though it is my passion and a web developer is my dream job.
 On a scale of 1 - 10 (relative for me, i.e. if I say im 7/10 in python but you think you are 3/10 in javascript or something, odds are you are still far better at js than I am at python), this is how good I think I am at some programming languages: